Reprise (film)

 Reprise is a 2006 Norwegian comedy-drama film directed by Joachim Trier and co-written, over the course of five years, by Trier and Eskil Vogt.
 It is Trier's first feature-length film and the first, along with Oslo, August 31st (2011) and The Worst Person in the World (2021), in the director's Oslo trilogy.

-The film follows a friend group of Oslovians as they navigate their early 20s, focusing particularly on Erik (Espen Klouman Høiner) and Phillip (Anders Danielsen Lie), who both harbour ambitions of being writers but whose lives take different paths.
+The film follows a friend group of people from Oslo as they navigate their early 20s, focusing particularly on Erik (Espen Klouman Høiner) and Phillip (Anders Danielsen Lie), who both harbour ambitions of being writers but whose lives take different paths.

-It was the Norwegian submission for the Academy Award for Best Foreign Language Film in 2006.
+It was the Norwegian submission for the Academy Award for Best International Feature Film at the 79th Academy Awards.

 Plot

-Best friends Erik and Phillip, both 23, have written books and fantasize that their novels will become cult hits.
+Best friends and writers Erik and Phillip, both 23, fantasize that their novels will become cult hits.
 However, when they both submit manuscripts, Erik's is rejected.
 Phillip's, on the other hand, is immediately accepted and a year later he becomes a star of the Norwegian literary scene.

-Six months later, Erik and his friends pick up Phillip at a psychiatric hospital to bring him home after treatment following a suicide attempt.
+Six months later, Erik and his friends pick up Phillip at a psychiatric hospital after treatment following a suicide attempt.
 It is revealed that Phillip is suffering from psychosis which doctors believe was triggered by his whirlwind romance with Kari, a girl he met and fell in love with at an underground punk show.
 Still unpublished, Erik hasn't given up his dream, and continues to submit while Phillip shies away from all mention of writing.
-Instead Phillip tries to reunite with Kari, who on the advice of his psychiatrists hasn't seen Phillip in seven months.
+Phillip tries to reunite with Kari, who on the advice of his psychiatrists hasn't seen Phillip in seven months.

 Erik's revised novel finally is accepted by a publisher.
 He struggles to assert himself during the editing process and wonders whether he should stay with his girlfriend, Lilian, who he fears is holding him back from success.
 His publisher invites him to a book launch where Erik learns that Sten Egil Dahl, a reclusive writer he and Phillip both admire deeply, will be in attendance.
 Erik invites Phillip to the launch but Phillip is quickly overwhelmed and leaves early.
 Meanwhile Erik's attempt to meet Dahl is botched by another writer.

 Still unable to write, Phillip invites Kari to Paris to try to recreate their first trip together.
-While there he obsessively has Kari re-enact the events of their first trip ignoring her discomfort.
+While there he obsessively has Kari re-enact the events of their first trip, ignoring her discomfort.
 He eventually admits that he no longer is sure he loves her.

-Erik's book is published but the publicity tour goes badly, he is met with poor reviews, and Lillian dumps him for being selfish.
+Erik's book is published but the publicity tour goes badly.
+He is met with poor reviews, and Lillian dumps him for his selfishness.